kuanlin001/W205_Final_Project/readme.txt

   2.)
 Make sure that <cloned directory>/data_generator/compiled/run.sh is executable 3.)
 Navigate to directory <cloned directory>/data_generator/compiled/, and execute ./run.sh  It is important the current directory is changed to 'compiled' as the script is looking for subdirectories using relative path.

-* Start the data consumer (streamparse):
+* Start the data consumer (Kafka, Sparse, MongoDB, and Hive):

   1.)
 Make sure the streamparse directory data_streaming is properly installed (copied) 2.)
-Make sure Mongo DB is up and running with the minimal initialization covered 3.)
-Make sure Hive is properly configured the ddl at hive.ddl 4.)
+Make sure MongoDB is up and running with the minimal initialization covered 3.)
+Make sure Hive is properly configured the ddl at hive.ddl, running hive as 'sudo -u root hive' 4.)
 Make sure, in one of the W205 AMI convention, the directory /data exists 4.)
 Make sure the Kafka Zookeeper and Server are up and running 5.)
 Make sure the remote process connects to hive2 properly (server id at 'hive2.connection')